alexevansigg/CSA-Enhanced-Operations/README.md

-	USE_FIXED_HEADER			| Set as false to disable the fixed header behaviour CONFIG_CACHE				| Integer representing the number of days end user configuration remain in browser cache (Default 5) SEARCH_TERM					| The default value set in the Datatables search field (Default Empty String) VISIBLE						| An object array of Data which is shown in the sortable table, true = in table, false = in detail.
+	USE_FIXED_HEADER			| Set as false to disable the fixed header behaviour CONFIG_CACHE				| Integer representing the number of days end user configuration remain in browser cache (Default 5) SEARCH_TERM					| The default value set in the Datatables search field (Default Empty String) VISIBLE						| An object array of column visibility which is shown in the sortable table, true = show in table, false = show only in detail (drilldown).